rch-iv/DMA/README.md

 ---

 *We welcome all contributors.
 This is a public good, and its success depends on the community.*

+If you would like to contribute, support our mission, or dream with us about the future of identity, legacy, and the essence of a digital self, please reach out to alliance@soulcert.org